 (e) The Author acknowledges and agrees that no warranties are given by the Publisher in respect of the Work or its use or exploitation by the Publisher, save those expressly set out (if at all) in this Agreement, and the Publisher expressly disclaims all such other warranties (whether express or implied) to the fullest extent permissible by law.

 (f) These provisions shall survive expiry or termination (for whatever cause) of this Agreement.

 4. Textual copyright material, other material and Illustrations

-(b) The Author shall supply any foreword, preface, introduction, captions, tables, graphs, appendices, bibliography or index (hereinafter called "the Other Materials") that the Author wishes to appear in the book, at the same time the manuscript is delivered.
+(b) The Author shall supply any foreword, preface, introduction, captions, tables, graphs, appendices, bibliography, or index (hereinafter called "the Other Materials") that the Author wishes to appear in the book, at the same time as the manuscript is delivered.

 (c) The Publisher shall be entirely responsible for design and any embellishments for the book.

 (d) If the Author shall, on delivery of the Work and by mutual agreement, supply to the Publisher photographs,and / or pictures, maps, diagrams and other material which have been agreed to be necessary, it will be at no extra cost to the Publisher, unless otherwise agreed in writing.

 (e) In respect of any copyright illustrated material supplied by the Author under Agreement, the Author shall obtain from the owners of the respective copyrights written permission to reproduce exclusively such material in the Work and in all territories and editions and in all forms which are the subject of this Agreement.